“Teaching children to read is a fundamental moral obligation of the society.”

 Equivocation and Undermining Continue:

-The state-funded Education Endowment Foundation (EEF) was set up in 2011 to collect and produce hard evidence.
+The state-funded Education Endowment Foundation (EEF)* was set up by the government in 2011 to collect and produce hard evidence.
+The then Secretary of State for Education, Michael Gove, asserted that ”Each project will have to meet tough criteria in order to be awarded funding, and bidders must prove their innovative, bold and rigorous approaches will support school improvement.” (quoted on RRF message forum).
 A school governor said that she was ”frequently directed to the EEF as the “last-word” on education research”.

-Over the past decade, the EEF have used significant amounts of public money to research a number of programmes that purport to improve reading but have very little in common with high-quality phonics.
-They include Rhythm for Reading (rhythm-based exercises -see Room 101) the GraphoGame Rime project (based on Goswami’s rhythm and rhyme theory-see above) and two Reading Recovery derivatives: Catch Up Literacy (see Room 101) and Switch-on Reading (see below).
+Over the years since its inception, the EEF has used significant amounts of public money to research a range of programmes that purport to improve reading but have very little in common with high-quality phonics.
+They include Rhythm for Reading (rhythm-based exercises -see Room 101) the GraphoGame Rime project (based on Usha Goswami’s rhythm and rhyme theory-see Room 101) and two Reading Recovery derivatives: Catch Up Literacy (see Room 101) and Switch-on Reading (see below).

 Prof. McGuinness is far from alone in pointing out that, ”Independent research showed that RR had no effect.
 It is extremely costly to implement, re. teacher training, tutoring time, and materials.
 Not only this, but RR “research” is notorious for misrepresenting the data.”